janhavi97/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 		customer_id,
  		pizza_id,
   		CASE
-			WHEN exclusions IS NULL OR exclusions = 'null' THEN ' ' ELSE exclusions
+			WHEN exclusions IN ('null', '') THEN NULL
+			ELSE exclusions
 		END AS exclusions,
 		CASE
-			WHEN extras IS NULL OR extras = 'null' THEN ' ' ELSE extras
+			WHEN extras IN ('null', '') THEN NULL
+			ELSE extras
 		END AS extras,
 		order_time